Script Basics¶

 Actions not executing:

-- Verify action type spelling
+- Verify action name spelling

 - Check params match expected format